Wrongful Termination

 How to Prove Whistleblower Retaliation Under California Law

 You reported something at work because you believed it mattered.
 Maybe it was a safety hazard, payroll fraud, harassment, or conduct that crossed a legal line.
-After that report, the workplace often starts to feel different in ways that are hard to ignore.
-Hours get cut, performance reviews suddenly change, managers turn cold, or you are pushed out with an explanation that does not match your history.
+After that report, the workplace started to feel different in ways that were hard to ignore.
+Hours got cut, performance reviews suddenly changed, managers turned cold, or you got pushed out with an explanation that did not match your history.
 If you are reading this, you probably already have a strong sense of what happened.
-What you need now is clarity on how to prove whistleblower retaliation under California law, and whether what you experienced actually qualifies.
+What you need now is clarity on how to prove whistleblower retaliation in California, and whether what you experienced actually qualifies.

 What You Need to Prove Whistleblower Retaliation in California